muradaev/calculator/README.md

 5. Square root.
 6. Percentage.

-I implemented a calculator in C++, using the 'switch-case' statement.
+I implemented this calculator in C++, using the 'switch-case' statement.
 You might ask, why i'm used 'switch-case' statement?
 Because, 'switch-case' statement is convenient and concise alternative to the 'if-else' statement.